gandasani/ganwork/README.md

 Smart Micro Framework

-Ganwork is microframework, this framework for you who want to create very fast small website and use low memory
+Ganwork is Microframework, focus on memory usage, speed and easy to learn.

 ## Get Started